LunarWatcher/dotfiles/README.md

 This project is actively being rebuilt due to real Linux installs that've caused me to get annoyed at certain setup actions.
 Further changes and documentation coming soon:tm:.

 ## .vimrc
+Compatibility: assume latest Vim.

+As you can see, my Makefile has a target for vim that compiles Vim, so I have no reason to stay backwards-compatible.
+I'll update if I have to, and I can do it in 2 minutes or less on my current hardware.

 ### Notes